Faint-Black/toy-assembly-suite/assembler/README.md

 ### First Pass
 **(expanded tokens) -> void**

-This is done during the "First Pass" function in the codegen module.
+This is done during the "Codegen" function in the codegen module.

 The first pass does more or less the same of what the second pass does, however the bytecode is only generated so the label address values may be calculated and properly replaced in the global symbol table, this is necessary for forward referencing.